lmdavalos/endless/README.md

-# "Endless, Grassy Frontier: Pasture Expansion and Conflict Promoted by Coca and Fumigation Explain Deforestation in Colombia"
+# "Endless, Grass Frontier: Pasture Expansion and Conflict Promoted by Coca and Fumigation Explain Deforestation in Colombia"

 Required R packages: